The Science of Gratitude: How it Transforms our Brain

 What is Gratitude?

 Gratitude is a feeling.
 It can also be cultivated as a practice or mindset.
 I describe gratitude as being a deep feeling of appreciation or thankfulness directed towards someone or something that has positively impacted your life.
 This includes self recognition of your own positive attributes or behaviours.
 When we feel gratitude, we are recognising the value or kindness shown, and this feeling fosters a sense of connection and goodwill.
 This emotional response is linked to improved well-being, stronger relationships and greater resilience.
+Gratitude can be expressed in many ways, from elaborate gestures, to smaller acts of kindness.
+We can be grateful for our loved ones and the people who champion us, for the things we have, for opportunities that come our way, or for the experiences and challenges we encounter that lead to our personal growth.
+Gratitude is the mindset of acknowledging the positive aspects of life, even in challenging situations, and as a result, encourages a sense of contentment and fulfilment.

 The benefits of practising Gratitude

 Making time for gratitude is so important.
 It is one of the most powerful tools we have when it comes to our mood and perception.
 It can be so easy to let one negative thought or event cloud our judgement of the entire day or experience.
 When we practise gratitude, our mood improves, we shift our emotional state for the better and we are less likely to catastrophise.
+Practising gratitude can be a hugely impactful and effective tool for helping you to reach your longer term goals which require your persistent effort.
+This is particularly useful when it comes to coaching because the objective is focused around reaching your desired outcome.
+For this reason I like to include dialogue around gratitude in coaching sessions with my clients.

-When we practise gratitude, we are not merely reflecting on the positive aspects of something which clearly stand out from the rest.
-We are further acknowledging new perspectives, re-framing experiences and creating new narratives.
+The positive internal dialogue involved with gratitude feeds your brain’s reward system, which gives you the psychological and emotional strength required for the persistent efforts needed to reach your goals.
+This feedback system also helps to build your emotional resilience, which is useful when pushing ahead towards your outcomes.
+More on the brain next!
+When we practise gratitude, we are not only reflecting on the positive aspects of something, we are also acknowledging new perspectives, re-framing experiences and creating new narratives.
 This is hugely beneficial for our internal dialogue and opens the door to neural growth.

 What happens in our Brain when we practise Gratitude?

 Our brains are an incredibly complex organ, capable of extraordinary things.
 On the surface we appear to know so much about its function, but the reality is our existing knowledge of its intricacy is a drop in the ocean.
 If we can learn how to harness the opportunities to train our brain in a way that benefits us, then we are on to a winner!
+It can get complex when we talk about neural activity so I’ll keep this simple.

 * (Dopamine is a neurotransmitter which transmits chemical messages around the body, including the brain.
 It plays a key role in several important functions, such as reward, pleasure, motivation, emotional regulation and memory).